tnichols217/notes/ARTS 302/Readings/Ching/2 - Form.md

 ### Clustered

-- A group of forms set apart from the area
+- A group of forms set apart from the area through close proximity
+- May or may not be touching each other
+- Do not have geometrical regularity like a central form

 ### Grid